WCramRTC/Assignment_WriteLine_And_Strings/README.md

 This assignment involves formatting a part of the "Despicable Me" script with specific guidelines.

+- Create a new Console Project called Assignment_WriteLine_Strings_YourName
 - Make seperate variables for upper and regular case version of the different names
     ```csharp
         string GRULower = "Gru";